Analytics of Longitudinal System Monitoring Data for Performance Prediction: Data Description

 \subsection{Reduction in Data Dimensionality}

-The resulting subset extracted from the longitudinal data is still extremely high-dimensional because of counter values being per network tile (port) and per router.
+The resulting data extracted from the raw time series is still extremely high-dimensional because the counter values are per network tile (port) and per router.
 We perform aggregations of this data along different axes to get the data in final form:

-{\bf Reducing Tile Data:} We begin by performing reductions across each individual router.
-Each 48-port Aries router contains 40 router ports that connect to other routers and the remaining eight ports connect to the compute nodes on that router.
-The aggregation across all router tiles yields the 17 (2 * 8 VCs + row\_bus stalls) raw counters that constitute the top section of Table~\ref{tab:counters-raw}.
-A similar reduction across all the processor tiles yields the bottom section of Table~\ref{tab:counters-raw}.
-Following this reduction, we are left with $17+8=25$ raw features across all 2890 routers for each job run in our dataset.
+{\bf Reducing Per Tile Data:} We begin by performing reductions within each individual router.
+Each 48-port Aries router contains 40 router tiles or ports that connect to other routers and the remaining eight processor tiles or ports connect to the compute nodes on that router.
+The aggregation across all router tiles yields the 17 (2 $\times$ 8 VCs + row\_bus stalls) counters derived from the top section of Table~\ref{tab:counters-raw}.
+A similar reduction across all the processor tiles yields derived counters corresponding to the bottom section of Table~\ref{tab:counters-raw}.
+After this reduction, we are left with $17+8=25$ derived features for each of the 2,890 routers for each job run in our dataset.

+{\bf Creating Interpretable Derived Features:} Next, we perform a sum over different virtual channel groups to create a set of human interpretable derived features (Table~\ref{tab:counters-derived}).
+For example,

+In the equations above, $\mathtt{v}$ is the virtual channel number that appears in the column names in the first two rows of Table~\ref{tab:counters-raw}.
+There are eight virtual channels and $\mathtt{v}$ iterates over the virtual channel ID (0 to 3 in Equation 1, and 4 to 7 in Equation 2).